Is San Luis Obispo County willing to kill us?

 My life is priceless.
 So is yours.
 Government shouldn’t be willing to kill me.
 Yet it is now the official position of local government that public health is no longer the top priority in fighting COVID-19.
 It is now being balanced with reopening the economy.

-Official documents regularly admit that that position will cause more people to get …infected and die.
+Official documents regularly admit that that position will cause more people to get infected and die.

 When you voted, did you agree to give local officials the power of life and death over you, your family, friends, co-workers and everyone else?
 I didn’t and won’t.